Quantum coding with low-depth random circuits

 Using this ansatz, we find a consistent scaling collapse in our numerics.

 We also study the scaling behavior with depth $d$ in the 1D case $(D=1)$, which has to be treated separately.
 By studying the convergence of the critical failure probability $\mathbb{P}(F)|_{e=e_c}$ to the RMT prediction, we find numerical evidence for a leading order scaling behavior of the form \be - \lim_{N\to\infty}\log \mathbb{P}(F)|_{e=e_c,D=1} = f_{1c}(d/\sqrt{N}). \ee In contrast, below the critical error rate, we find that the failure probability for $d > O(\log N)$ exhibits exponential decay with the depth $ \mathbb{P}(F)|_{e < e_c,D=1} \sim e^{- d/A(e)}$ for some function $A(e)$ that diverges as $(e_c-e)^{-1}$ upon approaching $e_c$.
-This behavior leads to an overall $O(\log N)$ depth for convergence to zero failure probability below threshold, but with a rate that goes to zero at capacity.
+This behavior leads to an overall $O(\log N)$ depth for convergence to zero failure probability below threshold, but with a rate that goes to zero at the optimal erasure threshold.
 We argue that the $\sqrt{N}$ scaling at $e_c$ has an intuitive explanation as arising from the Poisson fluctuations in the number of excess erasures in a given extensive region.
-By taking an ensemble of erasure errors that is nonrandom in space, we show that the required depth at $e_c$ can be reduced to $O(\log N)$.

-After establishing these scaling results for random circuits, we introduce our expurgation algorithm based on measuring logical operators in the system that are likely to fail.
+After establishing these scaling results, we introduce our expurgation algorithm based on measuring logical operators in the system that are likely to lead to failures.
 We prove that the code distance and recovery probability for Pauli error channels will monotonically increase with this expurgation strategy.
 We then numerically study the performance of the algorithm in 2D and all-to-all coupled systems.
 In both cases, we see strong evidence that a given target failure probability can be achieved with a sub-log-$N$ depth circuit.